-Figure 2-4: Two sets of histograms showing the bias between the satellite surface elevation change from the CCI SEC product, and the airborne surface elevation change.
-These split the region of interest into basins in a) the Antarctic Peninsula, b) West Antarctica.
-Black datapoints are from the Envisat period, blue from CryoSat-2.
-Note that the Y axes are not the same on all plots, to make the contents more visible.

-Statistics on the difference in change, ASIRAS minus CCI SEC, for each basin are tabulated below.
+Statistics on the difference in change, CCI SEC minus ASIRAS, for each basin considered separately are tabulated below.
 The number of cells used in each basin is noted as the SEC products were only compared when a result existed for both datasets.
-Comparison statistics are calculated from a restricted dataset which excludes outliers by only considering data points within ±3 standard deviations from the mean of the whole, original dataset.
 The mean slope of the cells used in each basin is also noted, as a measure of its terrain variability.

-Table 2-1: Tables, by mission period showing statistics of the difference between the ASIRAS and CCI SEC datasets for all validation basins.
+Table 2-1: Table, showing statistics of the difference between the CCI SEC and ASIRAS datasets for all validation basins.
+WA = West Antarctica, EA = East Antarctica, AP = Antarctic peninsula.
 Figures rounded to two decimal places.

-Envisat